-What you pay for a Part D vaccination depends on three things:
+Your costs for a Part D vaccination depend on three things:

 - 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay).

-• Other vaccines are considered Part D drugs.
+(See the Medical Benefits Chart (what is covered and what you pay) in Chapter 4). - Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

-2. Where you get the vaccine medication.
+2. Where you get the vaccine.